outtime1/netify.github.io/SSFinal.md

 <br>
 In Week 6:
 I demonstrated my technical skills in my completed write up of both Open Admin and the Travexec boxes.

 ### SLO 4 - Demonstrate effective collaboration and communication skills.

 During the six weeks, I did my best to go beyond my comfort zone and work as an effective group member amongst peers.
 <br>
-In Week2:
+In Week 2:
 I used my collaborative skills to work as an effective group member and carry out the part of the presentation that I was tasked with completing.
 ![Our Gobuster Group](/assets/Gobuster3.png)
 <br>
-In Week3:
+In Week 3:
 I made use of my collaboration skills to carry out my part of my presentation  as requested by the team.
 ![XSS Presentation](/assets/XSS.png)
 <br>
-In Week5:
+In Week 5:
 This week I demonstrated communication skills by offering help to a person who needed it in order to progress in their weekly delivery.
 ![Collaboration ](/assets/help1.png)
 <br>
-In Week6:
+In Week 6:
 I made use of collaboration and communication skills by not being afraid to seek advice from my peers but also in helping out in my group for the showcase by completing the task that was requested of me by my group member.
 ![Advice](/assets/advice.png)

 ![Me receiving a request from my group member](/assets/collab.png)

 ### SLO 5 - Conduct critical self, peer, and group review and performance evaluation.

 Over the 6 week I have had to conduct critical reflections and evaluations into the preformance of not only myself but also my peers and teachers as well.
 This was conducted weekly in both our stand up meeting as well as our 1 on 1 conversations with our tutors.
 <br>
-In Week1:
+In Week 1:
 I was able to conduct a review of my actions for the week and record them in my review
 <br>
-In Week2:
+In Week 2:
 I took on the advice of my tutors and tried to review my actions more reflectively by recording more in depth of what I had done for the week and also recording more artifacts for the submission.
 <br>
 In Week 3: